Loring Park: Park features

 The park contains a small lake (Loring Lake, formerly known as Johnson's Lake) and paths for walking and biking.
 Originally named Central Park, it was renamed in honor of Charles M. Loring, known as the "Father of Minneapolis Parks."

 The park is the site of various cultural, social and political events.
 It features a playground, biking and walking paths, public art, and a fishing pier.
 It displays two well-known pieces of public art: The 1971 "Berger Fountain" (also known as "Dandelion Fountain"), an authorized copy of the renowned El Alamein Fountain in Sydney (built by the original artist Robert Woodward and shipped to Minnesota), was gifted by Parks Commissioner Ben Berger in 1973 and installed in 1974–1975; and a statue of Norwegian composer Ole Bull.
 The Berger fountain is not currently operational (as of 2023), but a community group is working with the Minneapolis Park and Recreation Board to restore the fountain with an estimated construction date of 2025.

+Two pavers on the north side of the Garden of the Seasons (northwest side of Loring Park), honor local HIV/AIDS and LGBTQ+ rights activist David Madson, who was murdered by his former partner and spree killer Andrew Cunanan in May 1997.